tjko/fanpico/README.md

 * Motherboard Fan PWM inputs are read using Pico's PWM hardware.
 * Tacho signal output (for motherboard connectors) is generated using Pico's PIO hardware, providing extremely stable tachometer signal.
 * Tacho signal inputs (from fans) is read using GPIO interrupts (counting number of pulses received over a period of time)
-* Temperature readings are done using ADC, with help of a accurrate 3V voltage reference (LM4040)
+* Temperature readings are done using ADC, with help of a accurrate 3V voltage reference (LM4040).
+Any NTC (10k or 100k) thermistors can be used as themperature sensors.
 * Each FAN output has jumper to select whether fan gets its power from associated MBFAN connector or from the AUX connector
 * There is a jumper to select wheter power the Fanpico itself from MBFAN1 or AUX connector.